SerigneCisse/bert-finetune/README.md

 tf.enable_resource_variables()
 ```

 Create the AMP optimizer and use it to compile the Keras model.
 The AMP optimizer performs dynamic loss scaling to avoid NaN/Inf and gradient underflow problems.
+You can consult the [relevant TensorFlow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/mixed_precision/experimental/LossScaleOptimizer) to learn more.

 ```python
 opt = tf.keras.mixed_precision.experimental.LossScaleOptimizer(opt, "dynamic")